rare-freertr/RARE-web/docs/guides/installation/wedge100bf32/interface.md

  mac-learn
  exit
 ```
-* and bind to either one of them to an interface.
+* and bind each of them to an interface.
 ```
 conf t
 interface sdn1